Krkannan0428/AirBnb-Q3-Prediction-Model/README.md

-# 🏠 Airbnb Q3 Booking Prediction – K353 Project
+# 🏠 Airbnb Q3 Booking Prediction

 This repository contains our predictive modeling solution for the **K353 Business Analytics Course Project (Spring 2025)** at Indiana University.
 The objective was to build a machine learning model that predicts the number of booking days (`NumReserveDays2016Q3`) for Airbnb properties in New York City during Q3 of 2016.